3sidedcube/HybridKit/README.md

 }
 ```

-As a result of conforming to `HostedView` the SwiftUI `View` is able to do stuff like:
+As a result of conforming to `HostedView`, the SwiftUI `View` is able to do stuff like:

 ```swift
 push(PushedScreen()) // Push on navigation stack